ibm-cloud-docs/openshift/rovs-cluster-create.md

 If you encounter issues during cluster creation:

 **Cluster creation fails with capacity error**
-:   Bare metal capacity may not be available in your selected zone.
+:   Bare metal capacity might not be available in your selected zone.
 Try a different zone or contact IBM Cloud support.

 **Worker nodes fail to provision**
 :   - Verify that your VPC and subnets are properly configured